Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases: Numerical Results and Discussions

 Now we investigate in Fig.~\ref{fig:BT} the evolution of $\Delta$ (top row) and $\mu_\text{p}$ (bottom row) as a function of reduced temperature $T/T_\text{BKT}$ in the BCS, unitary, and BEC regimes from left to right without (black) and with (red and green) the particle-hole channel effect.
-The gap $\Delta$ remains nearly constant except in the BCS case (f), where a significant decrease can be discerned near $T_\text{BKT}$.
-The value of $\Delta$ with the particle-hole channel effect is reduced from the counterpart without the particle-hole channel effect by a factor of $1/e$ in the BCS limit.
-This reduction factor becomes smaller in the unitary and BEC regimes, consistent with the zero $T$ and $T_\text{BKT}$ gap behaviors as shown in Fig.~\ref{fig:chiphT0}(a) and Fig.~\ref{fig:Tc}(b).
-At the same time, for all cases, $\mu_\text{p}$ decreases continuously to zero as $T$ decreases, consistent with $\mu_\text{p}=0$ at $T=0$ for a true long-range-order ground state.
+The gap $\Delta$ remains nearly constant except in the BCS case (a), where a significant decrease can be discerned near $T_\text{BKT}$.
+The pseudogap $\Delta$ with the particle-hole channel effect is reduced from the counterpart without the particle-hole effect by a factor of $1/e$ in the BCS limit.
+This reduction factor becomes smaller in the unitary and BEC regimes, consistent with the zero $T$ and $T_\text{BKT}$ gap behaviors shown in Fig.~\ref{fig:chiphT0}(a) and Fig.~\ref{fig:Tc}(b).
+At the same time, for all cases, $\mu_\text{p}$ increases continuously to zero as $T$ decreases, consistent with $\mu_\text{p}=0$ at $T=0$ for a true long-range-ordered ground state.
 Note that below $0.6T_\text{BKT}$, $\mu_\text{p}$ comes essentially zero.
+Interestingly, $|\mu_\text{p}|$ decreases much faster with decreasing $T$ in the BCS regime than in the unitary and BEC regimes.
+Conversely, should the calculation be extended to above $T_\text{BKT}$, $|\mu_\text{p}|$ would rise rapidly with $T$ so that pairs would quickly become irrelevant in this regime.